-- 1 To qualify for the Bachelor of Communication Studies, a student must achieve 360 points by successfully completing the following: - (a) core papers: 135 points with 30 points at level 6 and 15 points at level 7 and - (b) communication studies papers: 30 points and - (c) a major: 90 points from one of the majors identified in these regulations with 30 points at level 6 and 60 points at level 7
+- 1 To qualify for the Bachelor of Communication Studies, a student must achieve 360 points by successfully completing the following: - (a) core papers: 135 points with 30 points at level 6 and 15 points at level 7 and - (b) a major: at least 90 points from one of the majors identified in these regulations with 30 points at level 6 and 60 points at level 7

-- a minor: 60 points from one of the subject areas2 identified in these regulations outside of the student's major with 30 points at level 6 and 30 points at level 7 and - 45 points from the papers listed in the Bachelor of Communication Studies Table
+- a minor: 60 points from one of the subject areas2 identified in these regulations outside of the student's major with 30 points at level 6 and 30 points at level 7 and - (ii) up to 75 points from the papers listed in the Bachelor of Communication Studies Table

-- (e) 105 points from the papers listed in the Bachelor of Communication Studies Table, with at least 15 points at level 6 or above. - A student may substitute up to 60 points in 1(d)(ii) or 1(e) above with papers from any other bachelor's degree with the approval of the programme leader. - 3 In exceptional circumstances a student may complete the Bachelor of Communication Studies without a major provided they achieve 90 points from papers listed in the Bachelor of Communication Studies Table, with at least 30 points at level 6 or above and 60 points at level 7 with the approval of the programme leader.
+- (d) up to 135 points from the papers listed in the Bachelor of Communication Studies Table, with at least 15 points at level 6 or above. - A student may substitute up to 60 points in 1(c)(ii) or 1(d) above with papers from any other bachelor's degree with the approval of the programme leader. - 3 In exceptional circumstances a student may complete the Bachelor of Communication Studies without a major provided they achieve 90 points from papers listed in the Bachelor of Communication Studies Table, with at least 30 points at level 6 or above and 60 points at level 7 with the approval of the programme leader. - 4 A student would normally be expected to achieve the points at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.

-4 A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 441.
+A student may choose an additional major or minor.
+The completion requirements are set out in the Additional Majors and Minors Regulations on page 451.

-5 This degree may be taken as part of an approved conjoint programme of study.
+6 This degree may be taken as part of an approved conjoint programme of study.
 The completion requirements are set out in the Conjoint Bachelor's Degrees section of this calendar.